Office of the Secretary, HUD.

 This section of the Notice briefly describes the basis for each waiver and related alternative requirements, if any.

 Each state eligible for a disaster recovery grant receives annual CDBG allocations, has a consolidated plan, a citizen participation plan, a monitoring plan, and has made CDBG certifications.
 HUD encourages each CDBG disaster recovery grantee to carry out CDBG disaster recovery activities in the context of its ongoing community development program to the extent feasible (for example, by selecting activities consistent with the consolidated plan, by providing overall benefit to at least 70 percent low- and moderate-income persons, and by holding hearings or meetings to solicit public comment).

-The waivers, alternative requirements, and statutory changes described in this Notice apply only to the CDBG supplemental disaster recovery funds appropriated in the Supplemental Appropriations Act, not to funds provided under the regular CDBG program.
+The waivers, alternative requirements, and statutory changes described in this Notice apply only to the CDBG supplemental disaster recovery funds appropriated in the Second 2008 Act and, where applicable, the Supplemental Appropriations Act, 2008 (Pub.
+L. 110-252, approved June 30, 2008), and not to funds provided under the regular CDBG program or those provided under any other component of the CDBG program, such as the Neighborhood Stabilization Program.
 These actions provide additional flexibility in program design and implementation and implement statutory requirements unique to this appropriation.

-Application for Allocations Under the Supplemental Appropriations Act Back to Top
+Application for Allocations Under the Second 2008 Act

 These waivers and alternative requirements streamline the pre-grant process and set the guidelines for states' applications for their allocations.
 HUD encourages each grantee that receives an allocation to submit an Action Plan for Disaster Recovery to HUD as soon as practicable following an allocation announcement.